LeanKit-Labs/nonstop-pack/README.md

 // pattern - an array or comma delimited list of globs used to identify files for inclusion
 // workingPath - the relative working directory for all globs
-// target - path (including name) to the archive to create package.pack( pattern, workingPath, target )
+// target - path (including name) to the archive to create packages.pack( pattern, workingPath, target )
 	.then( function( files ) {
 		// on success
 	} );